Colossians Chapter Three

 Colossians 3:25

-Anyone who does wrong will be repaid for his wrong, and there is no favoritism.
+Don't worry - whoever is doing wrong will be paid in kind for his wrong, and there is no favoritism shown.

 When Jesus returns in judgment, only those who are wearing the new clothes that He provided will be saved from the heat of hell.
 Those that are wearing the robe that He provided, will receive rewards for their service to the King.